hdtf-owf/hdtf_docs/docs/documentation/Mechanics/Viewmodel Arms.md

 ## Using arms with weapons

 As the transition from the old HL2 style v_models will take time, by default weapons do not have any arm models attached.
-To attach arms the associated weapon script requires a `default_arms` entry.
+To attach arms the associated weapon script requires a `uses_arms` entry set to `1`.

-To specify different arms for different acts of the game there is: `snow_arms` for Act 2, `jacket_arms` for Act 3 and `camp_arms` for the Tutorial.
-If any of the act specific entries are absent or blank the model specified with `default_arms` will be used instead.

 ```
 // Example using scripts/weapon_knife.txt